toammann/Multilayer_SMA2Microstrip/readme.md

 ## 2. Rosenberger 32K242-40ML5 SMA Connector
 I have chosen a typical right angle jack SMA connector.
-This connector type requires a cutout in the PCB edge which is - of course - an additional design and manufacturing effort.
+This connector type requires a cutout in the PCB edge which is an additional design and manufacturing effort.

 <p align = "center"><img src="./figures/edge_mount_connector.jpg" alt="fig_conn_wuerth" width="500"></p>
 <p align = "center">Figure 1: A typical edge mount SMA connector to be mounted in a cutout</p>

 However, I like these connectors because the solder mount is very strong due to the large mounting area which results in very good mechanical durability.
-The parasitic inductance in the return current is also low because the solder joint is right at the edge of the coaxial outer conductor.
+The parasitic inductance in the return current is also low because the solder joint is right at the circular edge of the coaxial outer conductor.

  Connectors of this kind are available from multiple manufacturers (Molex, Würth, Rosenberger...).
-I simply chose the one which was cheapest for me to source which was the one manufactured by Rosenberger.
+I chose the one which was cheapest for me to source which was the one manufactured by Rosenberger.
 Therefore the 32K242-40ML5 made the run, purchased for about 6€ at rs-online.com.
-Figure 1 shows an exemplary CAD model from Würth (Rosenberger does not provide CAD a model for their part).
+Figure 1 shows an exemplary CAD model of the Würth 60312202114307 (Rosenberger does not provide CAD a model for their part).

 ## 3. The Connector Model
 Typically the first step in designing a coaxial to microstrip transition is to request a simulation or mechanical model from the connector vendor.

 Today, most vendors provide detailed models for commercial simulators.
 However, in most cases a NDA (Non Disclosure Agreement) is required .
 Sometimes the internals of the connector are even encrypted and therefore not visible to the user (e.g. SV Microwave).

-I had no hope that Rosenberger would send a model to me, a private person without a NDA.
+I had no hope that Rosenberger would send a model to me - a private person without a NDA.
 I tried it nevertheless - with no success.
 They did not even bother to respond to my email.

-So, in order to proceed I tried to do the best I could with the tools I had at home.
-I simply cut the connector in half with a rotary tool.
+So, in order to proceed the connector was cut in half with a rotary tool.
 The goal was to create a "poor man´s microsection view".
 I was quite surprised how well this tuned out.
 The result is good enough to take some measurements.

-Ready to draw the thing in FreeCAD!
+Ready to create a 3D model in FreeCAD!

 <p align = "center"><img src="./figures/connector_microsection.jpg" alt="fig_microsection" width="700"></p>
 <p align = "center">Figure 2: Microsection view of the Rosenberger 32K242-40ML5</p>

-To estimate the permittivity we can use the measured dimensions and the standard equation for the impedance of a coaxial waveguide.
+To estimate the substrate permittivity we can use the measured dimensions and the standard equation for the impedance of a coaxial waveguide.
 We know that the impedance inside of the connector must match $Z_0$=50Ohm at inner conductor clamping area on the right side of Figure 2.

 $$
     Z_0 = \frac{1}{2\pi}\sqrt{\frac{\mu_0\mu_r}{\epsilon_0\epsilon_r}}\ln\left(\frac{D}{d}\right)